mattjfan/mortality/README.md

 ## Issues
 - Only shows on start-up.
 As far as I know, this is a limitation with Firefox Quantum, which I can't fix.
 Will update when this changes.
 - Still has source URL in search/nav bar on load.
 Again, I think this is a limitation with Firefox Quantum, will fix when able.

+##V2
+Still rough, but includes a GUI to customize the details without forking.
+You can try it out [here](http://mattfan.me/mortality/v2).
+If you want to change the variables, they're stored in your localStorage.